Maeva33/Maeva33/README.md

--👋 Hi, I’m @Maeva33 alias Maëva RODRIGUES
+-👋 Hi, I’m @Maëva RODRIGUES
 -👀 I’m passionate about web development and currently in the process of career transition.
 -🌱 I’m currently learning to prepare for the diploma web developer.
 -👀 I’m also actively seeking an apprenticeship opportunity to prepare for the diploma of application designer and developer.